CPA Firm and Sole Proprietor Permit Renewal

 Sole proprietors in Minnesota must have a firm permit, even if they are not doing compilations, audits or reviews.

-If you're found violating this BOA rule 1105.4200, the BOA can take action against you.
+The BOA can take action against you if you're found violating BOA rule 1105.4200.
 This also poses a potential liability risk for your firm.

 Access firm permit applications